bornlikeariver/collatz-conjecture/README.md

 Besides that, do whatever you want, make it as long as you want, just have fun.

 # Instructions
-- Download the file and load it into your web browser.
+- Download the Collatz.html file from the parent directory and load it into your web browser.
 - Insert any positive number and it is 99.9% guaranteed to have the 4, 2, 1 loop at the end.
 It stops when it reaches 1 to avoid overflow.
     - This is because when it reaches 1, it follows the rule of the odd number (3x+1), therefore making it 4 again, and then 2, and then back to 1.
 **Refresh to retry**
-../Collatz.html